 Gender Studies (3 credits)

 The purpose of gender studies is to help students come to a better understanding of themselves as responsible individuals operating within a gendered cultural context, paying special attention to perspectives involving women.

 The purpose of international education is to challenge students to understand our place within the world and to provide basic knowledge about cultures, people, or nations beyond the borders of the United States.

 The purpose of studying the natural sciences is to help students understand nature and how the processes of scientific investigation lead to new discoveries.
-The credits must be taken in approved courses in two areas (for example, biology, chemistry, geography, geology, physics and physical science).
-In each area the course must include a laboratory component.
+The credits must be taken in approved courses in one of the natural science areas (i.e., biology, chemistry, geography, geology, physics and physical science).
+The natural science course must include a laboratory component.

 The purpose of studying the social sciences is to develop an understanding of social systems, the dynamics of individual and group behavior and the forces that operate in social relationships.
-At least 3 credits must be taken in approved courses in each of two disciplines listed below (agricultural industries, communication, criminal justice, economics, ethnic studies, geography, political science, psychology, sociology, speech, and women’s studies).
-The remaining three credits must be a second, advanced course (2000-level or above) in one of the two disciplines previously chosen.
+The 6 credits must be taken in approved courses in two different disciplines (i.e., agricultural industries, communication, criminal justice, economics, ethnic studies, geography, political science, psychology, sociology, speech, and women’s studies).

 - Only approved courses may be used to fulfill the core curriculum requirements.
 All approved core curriculum courses must meet at least four of the UW-Platteville Student Learning Outcomes.
 Multiple sections of core curriculum courses must have the following items in common: course title, course description, and student learning outcomes.